 I also paint in oils and slow drying fluid acrylics but I think I am at my best with the heavy body acrylic painting medium.

-As I am no different than any other artist when it comes to reference material on acrylic painting I do however love to paint from other artists instructional material for two reasons.
-One you discover more as a muralist about the acrylic painting medium you are using and two you discover many different approaches to a particular technique.
-For instance another artist I like, Hugh Greer works from a very limited palette of sometime only 4 colors that are high in chroma but yet can be mixed to every color needed to complete a landscape.
+As I am no different than any other artist when it comes to reference material on an acrylic painting I do however love to paint from other artists’ instructional material for two reasons.
+Once you discover more as a muralist about the acrylic painting medium you are using and two you discover many different approaches to a particular technique.
+For instance, another artist I like, Hugh Greer works from a very limited palette of some time only 4 colors that are high in chroma but yet can be mixed to every color needed to complete a landscape.

-The differences are I am acrylic painting with a heavier bodied medium (Golden) while he paints with a more fluid medium (Liquitex) plus I have made some minor changes to kind of make it my own but all in all it’s close to the same rendering.
+The differences are I am acrylic painting with a heavier bodied medium (Golden) while he paints with a more fluid medium (Liquitex) plus I have made some minor changes to the kind of make it my own but all in all, it’s close to the same rendering.

-Although I have never met Mr Yarnell or have rarely seen any of his PBS shows, I do however have most of his books on acrylic painting along with many other books.
-The point I am trying to make is reference is king when your an artist, muralist, faux finisher, painter, carpenter, gardener, what ever the case may be, and it is an important part of growing in ones chosen career, trade or even acrylic painting as a hobby.
+Although I have never met Mr. Yarnell or have rarely seen any of his PBS shows, I do however have most of his books on acrylic painting along with many other books.
+The point I am trying to make is a reference is king when you’re an artist, muralist, faux finisher, painter, carpenter, gardener, whatever the case may be, and it is an important part of growing in ones chosen career, trade or even acrylic painting as a hobby.

 I hope you enjoyed this rendering and tribute to artist Jerry Yarnell who also gives back with his weekly series of